Did you know? In 2018, consumers spent $126 billion online (that's with a B!) on holiday shopping worldwide!

 Remember that you are allowed to ask for money.
-You are already in negotiations with them, the least they can do is say no. I know it can be scary to ask for money or products, but if you don’t try, you won’t know.
-Remember, sending you a product is an investment for them and a chance to be seen to YOUR unique audience.
+You are already in negotiations with them, the worst they can do is say no. I know it can be scary to ask for money or products, but if you don't try, you won't know.
+Remember, sending you a product is an investment for them and a chance to be seen by YOUR unique audience.
 So own it!

 Keep it organized